Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Row Houses in Santa LlucíaRow Houses in Santa Llucía

-Pilgrims on the Road to Aguilar on day six of the Camino de San SalvadorPilgrims on the Road to Aguilar
+Pilgrims on the Road to AguilarPilgrims on the Road to Aguilar

 Pass Fountain When Entering AguilarPass Fountain When Entering Aguilar

-Entering El Padrún on day six of the Camino del SalvadorEntering El Padrún on Day Six of the Camino del Salvador
+Entering El Padrún on Day Six of the Camino del SalvadorEntering El Padrún on Day Six of the Camino del Salvador

 The town of El Padrún doesn't actually begin until about 120 meters after the sign as it climbs just a short way longer.
 As we reached the row of buildings, my knee immediately sensed the change in elevation as the road flattened.
 I knew that the first climb had ended.
-The first altitude top is reached by about 6.45 kilometers.
+The first altitude top is reached after about 6.45 kilometers.

 Right Turn on Lane to CasaresRight Turn on Lane to Casares

 I relied heavily on my poles to take my weight off my left knee, as I continued my half-march down the hill.
-I discovered that if I picked up my left knee, rather than pulling through in extension, that I could avoid deeper knee pain.
+I had discovered that if I picked up my left knee, rather than pulling through in extension, that I could avoid deeper knee pain.

 Muddy Lane Towards CasaresMuddy Lane Towards Casares

-Left Turn in Casares on day six of the Camino de San SalvadorLeft Turn in Casares
+Left Turn in Casares After FountainLeft Turn in Casares After Fountain

-Quite Overgrown Path in SectionsQuite Overgrown Path in Sections
+Overgrown Path in PlacesOvergrown Path in Places

 Left Turn on Side Road Toward Train StationLeft Turn on Side Road Toward Train Station